How to Prune Lavender

 3. Spring Pruning for Maintenance

 Spring is a good time to give your lavender a light prune before the growing season starts.
 This form of pruning maintains the size of the plant and helps remove dead and damaged stems.
-It is also what keeps the plant healthy and prevents it from becoming leggy.
+It also keeps the plant healthy and prevents it from becoming leggy.

 Prune any dead branches off in early spring before new growth starts, and lightly tip back the tips of the plant.
-Be very careful not to cut too far into any woody portion of the stem.
+Be careful not to cut too far into any woody portion of the stem.
 Pruning in spring sets up healthy growth and heavy blooming for the summer months.

 4. Pruning to Prevent Woody Growth